freetonik/rakhim.org/content/blog/fastmail-setup-with-emacs-mu4e-and-mbsync-on-macos.md

  mu4e-maildir       "~/Maildir"   ;; top-level Maildir
  ;; note that these folders below must start with /
- ;; the paths are relative to maildir root mu4e-refile-folder "/Archive"    ;; saved messages mu4e-sent-folder   "/Sent"       ;; folder for sent messages mu4e-drafts-folder "/Drafts"     ;; unfinished messages mu4e-trash-folder  "/Trash")     ;; trashed messages
+ ;; the paths are relative to maildir root mu4e-refile-folder "/Archive" mu4e-sent-folder   "/Sent" mu4e-drafts-folder "/Drafts" mu4e-trash-folder  "/Trash")

 ;; this setting allows to re-sync and re-index mail
 ;; by pressing U